itsabdallah/ai-engineer-roadmap/docs/identity.md

 I am an Electrical & Electronics Engineering graduate transitioning into AI engineering and research, with a focus on **low‑resource natural language processing**.

-My long‑term goal is to build and study language models for **underserved languages**, particularly Somali, Swahili, and Turkish, and to contribute open, reproducible research that expands access to AI.
+My long‑term goal is to build and study language models for **underserved languages**, particularly Somali, and to contribute open, reproducible research that expands access to AI.

 ## Core Research Niche